 - their promises are recorded in one place so that you can refer to them at any time

-- the single thing to make the biggest difference is recorded against each Touchpoint
+- the single thing that makes the biggest difference is recorded against each Touchpoint

-These Touchpoints need to be stored somewhere, your customer contact records are just data if not accompanyed by relevant Touchpoints.
+These Touchpoints need to be stored somewhere, your customer contact records are just data if not accompanied by relevant Touchpoints.

 A CRM that also holds a complete 360' overview of all other aspects of that customer.
 A CRM that can record every Touchpoint.
 A CRM that allows a Perfect Touchpoint to be recorded, and the information to be presented in an accessible and clear manner, giving the customer a much better experience when dealing with your team.
 Motivating all staff to record, see and benefit from logging The Perfect Touchpoint.